thisisayush/fbgallery/README.md

 # fbGallery: A Responsive Facebook Gallery jQuery Plugin
-Display Images from your Facebook Page in a nice Gallery using jQuery.
+Display Images from your Facebook Page in a nice Masonry Grid with a lightbox using jQuery.

+- Allow users to view photo on facebook using "View on Facebook" Button
+- Album Headings redirects to Facebook Albums
+- Fully Automated.
+Just pass the container, pageId and App Id and plugin will do the rest.
+- Automatic resizes according to container

 ## Initial Setup
 ### Include jQuery Script